Many questions, few answers await Obama on Mideast visit

 SETTLEMENT EXPANSION

-Israeli settlement expansion lies at the heart of much of the rancor between Netanyahu and Obama, who has said the United States does not accept the legitimacy of continued settlement.
+Israeli settlement expansion lies at the heart of much of the rancour between Netanyahu and Obama, who has said the United States does not accept the legitimacy of continued settlement.

 Most major powers regard settlements as illegal under international law and an impediment to peace.
 The Israelis claim historical and biblical ties to the West Bank and East Jerusalem, home to some 500,000 settlers, and dispute their building in these areas is illegal.